Course Calendar

 School Organization

 The school year is divided into two semesters.
 Four course blocks (A, B, C and D) are available each day.
+Regular attendance is expected, and attendance is recorded daily in Edsby.
+Significant attendance issues may affect the ability to achieve credit expectations.

 In grades 9 and 10, students take 2 full year courses, Biblical studies and physical education.
 Lunch is between blocks B and C. A Learning Report is issued at the end of each semester.
 Teachers use Edsby to communicate student learning progress, course material and attendance on a daily basis.
 All official Ontario Transcripts are available through Student Services.
 Learning Dialogues are scheduled five weeks into each semester in order to communicate student learning early into the semester.
 In this way, a plan for success, as needed, can take its fullest effect.